luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 How to make sun.misc.Unsafe safer
 =================================

-Useful as it might be, sun.misc.Unsafe is a proprietary API that will disappear in future releases of the HotSpot JVM.
-There is a JEP draft (TODO link) to "create a public API replacement for sun.misc.Unsafe to prevent people from accessing a private package in form of a direct memory kind of buffer and a support class for other sun.misc.Unsafe operations independently from buffer like memory operations".

-It looks like the main motivation for this JEP is to bring off-heap buffers to the standard API.
-Off-heap buffers are out of the reach of the garbage-collector, and using can improve performance or make performance more predictable with no pauses for a garbage-collector cycle.

-Rubah, however, relies on features of sun.misc.Unsafe that might disappear.
-In this section, I propose some alternatives to make those features safe so that they can be made part of the standard Java API.
-I do not comment on the features Rubah uses that are planned to be ported to the standard API.
+Useful as it may be, `sun.misc.Unsafe` is a proprietary API that will disappear or be modified in future releases of the HotSpot JVM.
+Rubah relies on features of the unsafe API that might disappear.
+So, in this section, I propose some alternatives to make those features safe so that they can be made part of the standard Java API.

 * **Identity hash-code**

-	The simplest approach, assuming that a method similar to sun.misc.Unsafe.allocateInstance makes it to the standard API, is to add an integer argument that sets the identity hash-code to be the least significant 24 bits (the size of a Java hash-code) of that integer argument.
-TODO: Check that the size of a Java hash-code is actually 24 bits.
+	The simplest approach, assuming that a method similar to `sun.misc.Unsafe.allocateInstance` makes it to the standard API, is to add an integer argument that sets the identity hash-code to be the least significant bits (the size of a Java hash-code) of that integer argument.

-	Assuming that this method does not make it to the standard API, Rubah could still allocate instances without running any real constructor by adding dummy constructors to every class that do not do anything interesting.
-Still, Rubah needs to set the identity hash-code of the new object being constructed.
+	Assuming that this method does not make it to the standard API, Rubah could still allocate instances without running any real constructor by injecting dummy constructors to every class that do not do anything interesting.
+However, Rubah needs to set the identity hash-code of the new object being constructed.

-	In this scenario, note that setting the identity hash-code of an object that has just been created, before the method that creates that object makes any reference to the new object visible to any other part of the program, is safe.
-	The invariant that the identity hash-code does not change during the lifetime of the object is kept, except for the code that actually changes the identity hash-code.
+	In this scenario, a key observation is that it is safe to set the identity hash-code of any object being constructed before any reference to that object escapes the constructor.
+The invariant that the identity hash-code does not change during the lifetime of the object is kept, except for the constructor code that actually changes the identity hash-code.
 I claim that this behavior is safe and acceptable.

-	The bytecode sequence that creates an object involves a NEW instruction and a INVOKESPECIAL instruction to invoke a constructor of the superclass on the newly created object.
+	The bytecode sequence that creates an object involves a `NEW` instruction and a `INVOKESPECIAL` instruction to invoke a constructor of the superclass on the newly created object.
 Between these two bytecodes, the object is instantiated but not constructed.
-The JVM uses escape analysis to ensure that no references to this object get leaked by, for instance, writing it to some field or passing it as argument to some function.
-This check is made by the bytecode verifier, and the JVM refuses to load any code that fails this check.
+The JVM performs escape analysis to reject any bytecode that leaks references to this object by writing it to some field or passing it as argument to some method.

 	This is the right moment to set the identity hash-code of the new object.
-One option is to add a special method to do this and pass the object to that method.
-	However, this requires changing the bytecode verifier to allow this method invocation.
+One option is to add a special API method.
+However, this involves passing the instantiated but not constructed object to that method, which makes the bytecode verifier to reject such bytecode.
+This option thus require modifications to the bytecode verifier.

-	Another option is to add an extra constructor to java.lang.Object that takes an integer and sets the identity hash-code to that value.
+	Another option is to add an extra constructor to `java.lang.Object` that takes an integer and sets the identity hash-code to that value.
 The bytecode verifier remains unchanged, but we are now exposing a new constructor that should almost never be used.
-This problem could be mitigated by making this method invisible to the compiler and only accessible through method handles, which were added in Java 8 to allow invoking methods more efficiently than by using the reflection API.
-TODO add link to description of method handles, check if method handles can be used to call constructors.
-And improve the description of what method handles are.
+This problem could be mitigated by making this method invisible to the compiler and only accessible through reflection.

 	Yet another option is to have the developer add a constructor that takes an integer as the first argument and has a special annotation to note that such argument is actually the identity hash-code of the object being constructed.
-Or, instead of an integer, that argument has a special type (e.g. java.lang.IdentityHashCode), so that it does not collide with any existing constructor that already takes an integer.
+Or, instead of an integer, that argument has a special type (e.g.
+	`java.lang.IdentityHashCode`), so that it does not collide with any existing constructor that already takes an integer.

 * **Changing the class of an object**

-	The JVM keeps the invariant that the class of a given object does not change during the lifetime of that object.
+	The JVM keeps the invariant that the class of any given object does not change during the lifetime of that object.
 Therefore, no matter how safe we make this operation, it violates this invariant by design.
 This is our starting point in making this operation safe.

-	Rubah gets away with it because it traverses the heap and fixes references to instances of java.lang.Class.
-So, if some structure maps classes to objects of that class, Rubah changes the class of every object and the instance of java.lang.Class associated with it (e.g.  Rubah supports updating instances kept in a java.util.EnumMap, which does something similar).
-TODO link to grepcode
+	Rubah gets away with it in part because it traverses the heap and fixes references to instances of `java.lang.Class`.
+So, if some structure maps classes to objects of that class, Rubah changes the class of every object and all references to the instance of `java.lang.Class` associated with the outdated class (e.g.  Rubah supports updating instances kept in instances of `java.util.EnumMap`, which does something similar).

-	However, finding some way to relax this invariant would lead to efficient implementation of proxies.
+	However, finding some way to relax this invariant allows efficient implementations of proxies.
 A proxy, in this sense, is a class that extends the proxied class, does not define any fields, and overrides all methods to redirect the invocation to some other new method that the developer can customize.
-From the point of view of the memory model, a proxy looks exactly the same as the proxied instance (same size, same fields at the same offset) except for the _klass pointer.
-Proxying an object, or turning an existing proxy into a real object would be as simple as a writing one pointer to memory.
+From the point of view of the object memory layout, a proxy looks exactly the same as the proxied instance (same size, same fields at the same offset) except for the `_klass` field in the object header.
+Proxying an object, or turning an existing proxy into real objects, can be as simple as a writing over the `_klass` field.

-	To change the class of an object safely to another class that defines a different set of fields in this way, by changing the _klass pointer, we have to place restrictions on how different the set of fields can be.
+	To change the class of an object safely to another class that defines a different set of fields in this way, by changing the `_klass` field, we have to place restrictions on how different the set of fields can be.
 The idea is that the representation of the object in memory should, at least, have the same size.
 	So, we can require the new class to define the same number of fields of the same